pachira aquatica money tree

 The Pachira money tree prefers constant access to water, but should not be grown in saturated soil.
 Water the plant once every week or two when the soil has dried out to a depth of an inch or 2 (2.5-5cm).

 Soak the soil until you see water draining from the drainage holes at the bottom of the container, this way you will know that the soil has been watered through.
-You can keep this plant fairly dry in the winter non-growing period to mimic the natural dry season.
+You can keep this plant fairly dry in the winter non actively growing period to mimic the natural dry season.

 Sunlight

-These plants should not be grown in direct sunlight but will still need bright conditions to thrive.
-Bright indirect light near an east or west-facing window is ideal.
-Rotate the plant regularly to keep it straight and even.
+These plants should not be grown in direct sunlight but will still need enough light to thrive.
+Bright indirect light or dappled light near an east or west-facing sunny window is ideal.
+Rotate the plant monthly to keep it straight and even.

 Temperature and Humidity